Configuration Options

 CONTAINER_TOOL Defaults to podman if installed, else docker

-CONTAINER_EXTRA_ARGS Extra args passed to docker/podman (--cups=1.5)
+CONTAINER_EXTRA_ARGS Extra args passed to docker/podman (--cpus=1.5)

 ZWIFT_USERNAME If set, try to login to zwift automatically